A Simple Guide to Book Genres

 Contemporary Fiction

-Contemporary fiction includes novels set in the present day that don’t fit neatly into a single genre.
-These works often explore the complexities of modern life, addressing themes such as relationships, identity, technology, and society.
-They offer a reflection on current issues and the ways people navigate the contemporary world.
+Contemporary fiction focuses on stories set in the present day that don’t fit neatly into a single genre.
+These novels explore modern life, touching on themes like relationships, identity, technology, and social change.
+By reflecting current experiences, contemporary fiction offers insight into how people navigate the world as it is today.

 Science Fiction

-Science fiction (sci-fi) explores the possibilities of future science and technology, often addressing themes such as space travel, time travel, and advanced inventions.
+Science fiction, often called sci‑fi, explores imagined futures shaped by science and technology.
+These stories may involve space travel, time travel, or advanced inventions.
 “Hard” sci-fi emphasizes scientific accuracy, while “soft” sci-fi focuses on social, political, or psychological aspects.
 A notable subgenre, dystopian fiction, imagines societies in collapse or under totalitarian rule, as seen in works like 1984 and The Hunger Games.

 Fantasy